agladysh/lua-hiredis/README.md

   * `hiredis.QUEUED`
   * `hiredis.PONG`

+  It is guaranteed that these object instances are always used for their corresponding statuses (so you can make a simple equality check).

 * `REDIS_REPLY_ERROR` is a const-object with type `hiredis.REPLY_ERROR`.
   Note that Redis server errors are returned as `REDIS_REPLY_ERROR` values, not as `nil, err, error_code` triplet.
 See tests for example.